jlrosenberg/DesignPatternExamples/src/pattern/adapter/readme.md

 }
 ```

 This adapter does the job!
 It takes in our old LegacyRectangle and makes it act like it is a modern rectangle.
-You'll notice that the RectangleAdapter uses a **has-a relationship** with LegacyRectangle, which signifies that this is a case of composition.
+You'll notice that the RectangleAdapter uses a **has-a relationship** with LegacyRectangle, which signifies that this is a case of composition - indicating that this is an object adapter.
 This does the job, but it also means we can't use the RectangleAdapter as an instance of LegacyRectangle - it doesn't have those methods publicly visible.

-### Using Inheritance
+### The Class Adapter

-Now, let's try using inheritance instead of composition, and see what that looks like,
+Now, let's try using inheritance instead of composition, and see what that looks like.
+This practice is known as using a class adapter, since it transforms an entire class to have new behaviors while maintaining the functionality of the original class.
 ```java
 public class RectangleAdapterExtended extends LegacyRectangleImpl implements ModernRectangle {